Monsanto legal cases: SEC Investigation

+Disputes

 1997 WTVT news story

 This is a case where Monsanto was not a party, but was alleged to have been involved in the events under dispute.
 In 1997, the news division of WTVT (Channel 13), a Fox–owned station in Tampa, Florida, planned to air an investigative report by Steve Wilson and Jane Akre on the health risks allegedly associated with Monsanto's bovine growth hormone product, Posilac.
 Just before the story was to air, Fox received a threatening letter from Monsanto, saying the reporters were biased and that the story would damage the company.
 Fox tried to work with the reporters to address Monsanto's concerns, and the negotiations between Fox and the reporters broke down.
 Both reporters were eventually fired.
 Wilson and Akre alleged the firing was for retaliation, while WTVT contended they were fired for insubordination.
 The reporters then sued Fox/WTVT in Florida state court under the state's whistleblower statute.
 In 2000, a Florida jury found that while there was no evidence Fox/WTVT had bowed to any pressure from Monsanto to alter the story, Akre, but not Wilson, was a whistleblower and was unjustly fired.
 Fox appealed the decision stating that under Florida law, a whistleblower can only act if "a law, rule, or regulation”" has been broken and argued that the FCC's news distortion policy did not fit that definition.
 The appeals court overturned the verdict, finding that Akre was not a whistleblower because of the Florida "legislature's requirement that agency statements that fit the definition of a “rule” (must) be formally adopted (rules).
 Recognizing an uncodified agency policy developed through the adjudicative process as the equivalent of a formally adopted rule is not consistent with this policy, and it would expand the scope of conduct that could subject an employer to liability beyond what Florida's Legislature could have contemplated when it enacted the whistle-blower's statute."